Vista College-Online serves 574 students (100% of students are full-time).

-Minority enrollment is 72% of the student body (majority Black), which is more than the state average of 71%.
+Minority enrollment is 70% of the student body (majority Black), which is equal to the state average of 70%.

 - Source: Integrated Postsecondary Education Data System (IPEDS)

 The teacher population of 81 teachers has grown by 1520% over five years.

 (TX) Community College Avg.

 Not applicable, not in Carnegie universe (not accredited or nondegree-granting)

 Four or more years

 At least 2 but less than 4 years

 Number of Programs Offered